rajvipulraj401/React/React_notes/REACT_Full_Course/23to27-ReactLevel_3/README.md

 so , In order to use it we have to use state

+### Problem:
+- The issue here is that even though `textToShow` variable is being updated internally within the `handleOnChange` function, these updates are not reflected in the UI.
+- This happens because the `App` component is a function component, and each time it's re-rendered, `textToShow` is reinitialized with the initial value "Food Item Entered by user".

+### Solution:
+- The solution to this problem is to use state management.
+- Since props are immutable in React, and reinitializing variables within a function component does not cause re-renders or reflect UI changes, we need to utilize state to manage dynamic data that can change over time.
+- By using state, we ensure that changes to the data trigger re-renders, updating the UI accordingly.
+- In React, we can implement state management using hooks like `useState`.

+### Conclusion:
+Understanding the need for state management in React is crucial for building dynamic and interactive applications.
+In situations where data needs to change over time and reflect those changes in the UI, state management provides the mechanism to achieve this.
+In your case, incorporating state management using `useState` hook will allow you to update `textToShow` dynamically and reflect those changes in the UI.

 # 26 **`Managing  State`**-------------

 1. State represents `data that changes over time.`